 - Made from high-quality aluminum

-So, if I am praising this product by SteelSeries does not mean that I am a fanboy of the brand.
-This product is really good and hence the effort invested to make this one needs to be appreciated.
-However, I am thankful that I am not the only one whose head is swirled in awe of this product.
+So, if I am praising Steelseries apex pro tkl does not mean that I am a fanboy of the brand.
+This product is really good and hence the efforts put to make this one needs appreciation from everyone.
+However, I am thankful that I am not the only one whose is in awe of this product.

 When you look at it first you will find it to be just another “Flagship Product” from a mainstream gaming brand.
 But the real amazement is under the hood when you get to see those OmniPoint Switches.
 These switches are the innovation that I was talking about earlier.
 The OmniPoint Switches allow you to customize the actuation point of each and every individual key.

 Amazed?
-I was Amazed too?
-There is a reason to be amazed by it.
+It amazed me too?
+There is a reason for you to be amazed by it.
 This keyboard is the first of its type.
 Hence, we decided to take a look at it to decide whether it is even worth your money or is it just another marketing gimmick from a big brand?

 First Impression | SteelSeries Apex Pro TKL

 The frame looks absolutely mesmerizing.
 No!
 I am not singing accolades, the frame of Apex Pro TKL is really amazing.
 It appears as if it is made from aircraft-grade aluminum, the fame looks and feels great.
-Moreover, it also gives an enhanced look to the keyboard.
+Moreover, it also gives an excellent look to the keyboard.
 This is because the switches and the keys sit on top of the housing.
 In general, you will find them inside the case.
 If you ask me about it, I will say that this gives the keyboard a very good look.
-However, the font used on the board is not what I prefer and hence for me, the look stopped only at Good.
+However, the font used on the board is not what I prefer.
+Hence for me, the look stopped only at Good.

 - Non-detachable cable

-The attractive part of the First Impression of SteelSeries Apex Pro TKL
+The Attractive Part of the SteelSeries Apex Pro TKL

 The Main Product | SteelSeries Apex Pro TKL